 Applicants are now using their property without any regard whatsoever for the rights of the neighbors, and in violation of the conditions of their temporary use permit.
+There has NOT been any valid TUP for more than a year, yet applicants continue to do as they wish, and the County refuses to engage in any enforcement.

 Applicants contend that they are exempt from land use regulations based on their religious affiliation.